jxnpass/jxnpass.github.io/_posts/2025-2-21-MatrixOutlierTypes.md

 ## Introduction

 Raw data is almost always messy.
-It comes with plenty of errors ranging between the data being recorded incorrectly to missing completely.
-Not handling these errors may make machine learning algorithms or statistical inference problematic, with inflated variance in its estimation or  However, erroneous data may have certain patterns to its complications.
-In [Part 1](/_posts/2025-1-7-MissingValueImputation.md), we discussed how missing data can be Missing At Random, Missing Completely At Random, or Missing Not At Random, which all of it relates to the correlation structure of the data.
-Outlier data, on the other hand, comes in two different genres, namely casewise and cellwise outliers.
+It often contains errors ranging from incorrect entries to missing values.
+Failing to handle these errors can disrupt machine learning algorithms and statistical inference, leading to inflated variance and biased estimates.
+However, erroneous data often follows certain patterns.
+In [Part 1](/_posts/2025-1-7-MissingValueImputation.md), we discussed how missing data can be Missing At Random, Missing Completely At Random, or Missing Not At Random — all of which relate to the correlation structure of the data.

+Outliers, on the other hand, fall into two main categories: casewise and cellwise outliers.

 ### Casewise Outliers

-Casewise outliers are when an entire row within a dataframe is anomalous.
-It assumes that most cases were drawn from a certain model distribution but some other cases were not.
-These can be easily detected with various methods, namely Cook's Distance, Euclidean Distance, or _.
-Plenty of research has been conducted already to detect these types of outliers.
+Casewise outliers occur when an entire row in a dataframe is anomalous.
+This assumes that most cases come from a certain model distribution, but some deviate from it.
+These outliers are relatively easy to detect using methods like Cook's or Euclidean Distance.
+A large body of research already exists on detecting these types of outliers.

 ### Cellwise Outliers

-Cellwise outliers are outliers where one cell within a row is anomalous.
-These are much harder to detect, and more common among research data.
-These occur likely when a computer has recording issues, or data entry workers make mistakes imputing research data.
-Most research exploring detecting these outliers are very recent; within the last 10 years, the most promising methods to detect these outliers have been developed by statistical researchers like Rousseeuw and Raymakers.
-I explore these methods and introduce our new method in Part 3.
+Cellwise outliers occur when a single cell within a row is anomalous.
+These are harder to detect and more common in research data.
+They often result from data entry errors or recording issues.
+Research into detecting cellwise outliers is relatively recent, with significant advancements over the last decade by researchers like Rousseeuw and Raymakers.
+In [Part 3](/_posts/2025-3-26-MatrixOutlierAlgorithms.md), we will explore these methods and introduce a new approach.

 <p align="center">
 <img style="width: 50%" src="/assets/MO2/outliergenres.png" alt="outliers">